 So what types of automobile wax are suitable for your car windows and headlights, then?
-Here are some terrific choices to use on your vehicle and will not cause issues:
+Here are some terrific choices to use on your vehicle that will not cause issues:

 Some car owners are familiar with products like RainX that can provide exceptional water repellant with an easy application.
 However, it may seem like this product works like automotive wax, it does have its drawbacks.

-- Does not offer the exceptional protective capabilities against UV rays that wax does
+- It does not offer the exceptional protective capabilities against UV rays that wax does

 - Will need a continuous application, depending on weather conditions in your location